R. Krishnasamy Naidu

 R. Krishnasamy Naidu (Tamil:ரா.கிருஷ்ணசாமி நாயுடு; 5 January 1902 – 30 October 1973) was an Indian politician and former Member of the Legislative Assembly Madras State Legislative Assembly (1952) and He was elected to the Tamil Nadu legislative assembly as an Indian National Congress candidate from Srivilliputhur constituency in 1957 election and from Rajapalayam constituency in 1962 election.

-An ardent social worker and a keen co-operator; Agriculturist; interested in composing Tamil verses; and reading books and hearing carnatic music.
+He was actively involved in social work and cooperative initiatives and was engaged in agriculture.
+He also had an interest in composing Tamil poetry, reading, and listening to Carnatic music.